annp0/models-in-agda-pilot/FileSystemInterface.lagda.md

         val : A → Set
         -- a notion of path is required path : Set
-        -- a path is valid if it points to a node path-val : A → path → Set
+        -- a path is valid if it points to something path-val : A → path → Set
-        -- if a path is valid then for sure we can get a node get-sure : (x : A) → (p : path) → path-val x p → A -- a predicate to indicate whether
+        -- if a path is valid then for sure we can get something get-sure : (x : A) → (p : path) → path-val x p → A -- a predicate to indicate whether
         -- a path is live (path-live)